ADA-DPM: A Neural Descriptors-based Adaptive Noise Filtering Strategy for SLAM: Methodology

-However, in practical scenarios, point cloud data is inevitably disturbed by observation noise and dynamic object movement, making it difficult to directly obtain an accurate set of point correspondences $\Psi$.
-Moreover, the uncertainty of matched points causes traditional SLAM algorithms to easily fall into local optima when solving Equation \hyperref[eq_1]{(1)}.
-Therefore, the research focus of this paper is on how to avoid the interference of dynamic objects and noise, and establish accurate point correspondences $\Psi$.
-To facilitate the explanation of our method, we define the subscript ${\cdot_{src}}$ to represent feature descriptors from the source point cloud (i.e., the current frame point cloud), and ${\cdot_{dst}}$ to represent feature descriptors from the target point cloud (i.e., the historical frame point cloud); the symbol $\mathcal{P}$ represents three-dimensional coordinates; the symbol $\mathcal{F}$ represents features.
+To facilitate the explanation of our method, we define the source point cloud (current frame point cloud) of the i-th frame as $\mathcal{P}_{src} = \{ x_s \in \mathbb{R}^3 \}_{s=1}^S$, and the target point cloud (typically selected from historical keyframe point clouds) to be registered with it as $\mathcal{P}_{dst} = \{ y_t \in \mathbb{R}^3 \}_{t=1}^T$ (where $x$ and $y$ are the 3D coordinates of points; $S$ and $T$ represent the number of points).
+We define the subscript ${\cdot_{src}}$ to represent feature descriptors from the source point cloud (i.e., the current frame point cloud), and ${\cdot_{dst}}$ to represent feature descriptors from the target point cloud (i.e., the historical frame point cloud); the symbol $\mathcal{P}$ represents three-dimensional coordinates; the symbol $\mathcal{F}$ represents features.